-The July-August 2020 edition of CDS Review, a publication of the Chicago Dental Society, features an article by Mike Terrell, national program director for Cincinnati’s dentist, veterinarian and optometrist programs.
+The July-August 2020 edition of CDS Review, a publication of the Chicago Dental Society, featured an article by Mike Terrell, national program director for Cincinnati’s dentist, veterinarian and optometrist programs.
 His article describes the differences between occurrence and claims-made insurance coverages and the benefits of each type.
 This article was republished with the permission of the Chicago Dental Society.

 Trust Your Instincts